Zeugwerk/Twinpack/README.md

 ### with the Twinpack Registry

-The most straight forward way to publish a package, which you release on GitHub is to use the [Twinpack Registry](https://github.com/Zeugwerk/Twinpack-Registry).
-Create a Pull Request in which you add your repository to the `repositories.txt` file, similarily to this [commit](https://github.com/Zeugwerk/Twinpack-Registry/commit/ecafd41cbc2c97f647bd4512a14d69293f5cc82f).
-There is a workflow in the twinpack-registry repository, which automatically uploads any new release, which contains a .library file to Twinpack.
+The most straight forward way to publish a package, which you release on GitHub anyway, is to use the [Twinpack Registry](https://github.com/Zeugwerk/Twinpack-Registry).

+- Create a Pull Request in which you add your repository to the `repositories.txt` file, similarily to this [commit](https://github.com/Zeugwerk/Twinpack-Registry/commit/ecafd41cbc2c97f647bd4512a14d69293f5cc82f).
+- No other action is needed, there is a workflow in the twinpack-registry repository, which automatically uploads all libraries found in the latest release for all repositories on this list.